 The water phase

 You’ll notice that I also added some aloe juice to the water portion of my spray.
-Aloe also helps sooth skin and protect the hair.
-I wouldn't use only aloe juice, though, and would just use a small percentage.
-Aloe juice is notoriously difficult to preserve, so keeping the percentage on the conservative side will help ensure that you are making a product that will last without microbial growth.
+Aloe also helps soothe skin and protect the hair.
+I suggest combining aloe juice with other liquids.
+Aloe juice is notoriously difficult to preserve, so keeping the amount used low helps ensure you are making a product that will keep well.

 Glycerin is a humectant, meaning that it helps draw moisture into your hair.
 You can use regular glycerin or use some sort of glycerite.
 Many of the herbal extracts that are sold online are made using glycerin as the extraction liquid.
 If you don’t have either, it is perfectly fine to substitute the glycerin for more water.

 I used d-panthenol at 2% of the recipe.
 D-panthenol is also known as provitamin B5, and it’s great for adding to almost any hair or skin product.
 I add it to almost everything.
 For hair products, it can help hydrate your hair and smooth over the hair strand to give your hair a healthy sheen.
-There are many other vitamins that can be added to hair and skin products, but if you don’t have any on hand, you can again leave it out and just use more water instead.
+Many other vitamins can be added to hair and skin products.
+If you don’t have any on hand, you can substitute it with more water.

 Natural silicone alternatives

 Antioxidants can be added to the oil phase to help extend the life of the oils and keep them from going rancid.
 I used tocopherol, aka. vitamin E, at around 0.5% of the recipe.
-You could also consider using something like rosemary CO2 extract or just leaving them out and substituting with more oil.
+You could also consider using rosemary CO2 extract or just leaving antioxidants out and substituting them with more oil.